Aruoto/Tedezarobot/README.md

 *Enjoy!*

-For queries or any issues regarding the bot please open an issue ticket or visit us at [Eagle Union](https://t.me/YorktownEagleUnion)
+For queries or any issues regarding the bot please open an issue ticket or visit us at [Tedeza Support](https://t.me/TedezaSupportChat)

 ## Credits
 The bot is based of on the original work done by [PaulSonOfLars](https://github.com/PaulSonOfLars) This repo was just reamped to suit an Anime-centric community.
 All original credits go to Paul and his dedication, Without his efforts, this fork would not have been possible!

-Should any be missing kindly let us know at [Eagle Union](https://t.me/YorktownEagleUnion) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [Tedeza Support](https://t.me/TedezaSupportChat) or simply submit a pull request on the readme.

 -------------------------------------------------------------------------------------